 Discuss challenges that you are likely to encounter in designing and implementing the QISSEC activities described in the needs assessment and work plan sections of the narrative, and provide reasonable and actionable solutions to address these barriers.
 Discuss the strength of your methodology in identifying and responding to these challenges.
-Discuss approaches that you will use to resolve such challenges.
+Discuss approaches that will be used to resolve such challenges.